 From early November through early January, Dollywood is transformed into a magical winter wonderland as part of the annual Smoky Mountain Christmas Festival.
-During the holiday season, the theme park is decked out with 4 million sparkling Christmas lights and other beautiful decorations.
-Other highlights of the festival include a Parade of Many Colors every night, appearances by Rudolph the Red-Nosed Reindeer and his friends from the beloved TV special, and a variety of Christmas-themed shows.
+During the holiday season, the theme park is decked out with 6 million sparkling Christmas lights and other beautiful decorations.
+Other highlights of the festival include an incredible drone show every night, the opportunity to visit with Santa Claus, and a variety of Christmas-themed shows.

 6. Relax in the Perfect Cabin

 You’ll need a great cabin to enjoy when you aren’t busy with all of these wonderful things to do in the Smoky Mountains in winter.
 Here at Heritage Cabin Rentals, we have the perfect luxury cabin for your winter stay.
 We have cozy, 1 bedroom cabins with a hot tub and a fireplace to cuddle in front of for those looking for romance, and we also have larger cabins with game rooms and other fun amenities for those looking for a memorable family vacation.